STARZ · Senior UX Designer · 2013–2014

 Navigation built around movie poster art, not thumbnail rectangles

-Every streaming service in 2013 used the same layout: small rectangular thumbnails arranged in horizontal rows.
-It was efficient.
-It was completely at odds with what made movies and television worth watching.
+Every streaming service in 2013 used the same layout: small rectangular thumbnails in horizontal rows.
+Efficient.
+Completely wrong for a premium content brand.

 The navigation redesign put artwork first.
 Larger images.
 Full-bleed backgrounds that pulled from the content being featured.
 Dynamic color banners in featured sections that extracted palette from the artwork itself — so the interface became an extension of the content rather than a container for it.
 The browsing experience started to feel less like a catalog and more like a cinema lobby.